 Southwestern University is accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC) to award baccalaureate degrees.
 Southwestern University also may offer credentials such as certificates and diplomas at approved degree levels.
-Questions about the accreditation of Southwestern University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia, 30033-4097, or call 404-679-4500 for questions about the accreditation of Southwestern University.
+Questions about the accreditation of Southwestern University may be directed in writing to the Southern Association of Colleges and Schools Commission on Colleges at 1866 Southern Lane, Decatur, Georgia 30033-4097 or call 404-679-4500 for questions about the accreditation of Southwestern University.

 Statement of Nondiscrimination

 Southwestern University’s recruitment and admission of students, awarding of financial aid and operation of programs and facilities are without regard to sex, race, color, religion, age, disability, national or ethnic origin, sexual orientation, gender identity/transgender status, or any other impermissible factor.
-The University’s commitment to equal opportunity includes nondiscrimination on the basis of sexual orientation.
-Southwestern University is also committed to compliance with Title IX of the Education Amendments of 1972, which prohibits sex discrimination including sexual misconduct, in federally funded education programs and activities.
+Southwestern University is also committed to compliance with Title IX of the Education Amendments of 1972, which prohibits sex discrimination in federally funded education programs and activities, including sexual misconduct.

 Campus Security Policy and Campus Crime Statistics Act